By Paul Taylor

 I do, however, think that the one exception where hair loss concealers might have a role to play for some people is to use them on an ad hoc basis.

+Clearly, if you're off to a big bash or glitzy party, you’ll want to look your very best.
 And if that means covering up your hair loss so you don't have to worry about friends, relatives, etc. noticing it for a few hours, then so be it.

-And, on that point, many concealer products are also very popular with celebrities of TV, movies, music, etc. who obviously want (and need) to look their best in front of the camera.
+And on that point, many concealer products are also very popular with celebrities of TV, movies, music, etc. who obviously want (and need) to look their best in front of the camera.

 So, for that reason, I'd say these types of products can have a part to play in dealing with hair loss.